What I wish I had known before making Fletcher

 “Don’t be afraid to ask for help.
 I spent all of season one trying to do everything the show required (a much bigger task than I’d first anticipated) which resulted in a certain amount of burn out by the end.
 Getting other people on board who have knowledge or skills you don’t, though hard to give up the control, can really take some of the weight off and free up your time to focus on tasks and aspects that you were willing to forgo for lack of the time or energy to do them.
 Also, if you don’t know how to do something, chances are there’s a forum or how-to posting somewhere online that does.

 “One saying that has become a bit of a catch phrase for the small team working on the Fletcher series has been “I’ll figure it out, how hard can it be?”.
 What this saying actually means is if it needs done, we’ll find a way to do it, or teach ourselves how to make it happen.
 I’ve learned more about production, website building and digital formats in the past year and half creating this series than I ever learned in film school.
+For instance, when it comes to website building, I recently learned about how beneficial a customer self service portal can be.
+Previous to that, I didn’t even know they existed, never mind how great this tool could be.
 Producing B.J.
 Fletcher: Private Eye has been a wicked learning curve, but absolutely invaluable experience in the ever changing online broadcast medium.